 Who we are

-The team in Vancouver is led by Peter Kim and a host of other volunteers committed to making an impact through data on the west coast.
-We are a community of data professionals who provide pro bono data analytics services to registered charities, non-governmental and not-for-profit organizations.
+We are a community of data professionals who provide pro bono data analytics services to registered charities, non-governmental, and not-for-profit organizations.
 Our aim is to unlock the hidden insights within your data assets that can support your strategic planning activities and improve operational efficiency.

 How we can help